How Long Does It Take for a Tattoo to Heal?

 Generally, all wounds start to peel when they get to a particular stage of healing.
 The same applies to a tattoo healing process.

-The inflammation must have reduced at this stage, and a new top layer of skin would have formed, causing flakiness and dry skin.
-So, this dryness causes itching and peeling of the dead skin.
+At this stage, the inflammation must have reduced, and a new top layer of skin would have formed, causing flakiness and dry skin.
+This dryness causes itching and peeling of the dead skin.

 Third Stage – Drying

 At the last stage of the healing process, your tattooed skin starts to get dry.
-Once you’ve gotten to this stage, the itching, swelling, and all other irritations stop.
+Once you’ve reached this stage, the itching, swelling, and all other irritations stop.

-However, note that if you didn’t treat your tattoo like a fresh wound from the start, the healing skin might not get to this stage as sooner as expected.
+However, if you didn’t treat your tattoo like a fresh wound from the start, the healing skin might not get to this stage as soon as expected.

 Fourth Stage – Healed